fnordoglargh/BoardGameLeague/ABOUT.md

 # Features

-_BoardGameLeague_ is a simple tool by a boardgamer for boardgamers.
-It allows you to create e.g. players and games and enter the results of your gaming group.
+_BoardGameLeague_ is a simple tool by a board gamer for board gamers.
+It allows you to create e.g. players and games and keep track of the results for your gaming group.

 ## General functions

-The game entities tab allows adding of entities and also allow changing them.
+The game entities tab allows adding of entities and also allows changing them.
 Simply select an item from a list box and change it.
 An _apply_ button finalizes changes.
 There is no undo functionality.

 ## Players